iwutung/covid_19/README.md

+## Analysing response to policies targeted towards combating covid19 in Uganda.

 As global communities respond to COVID-19, Google has provided mobility reports to help guide policy to combat covid_19.

 These Community Mobility Reports aim to provide insights into what has changed in response to policies aimed at combating COVID-19.